JasonDai1219/Project-Analysis/README.md

 | 2000192946 |      120345 |   2015-05-10 |        2 |

-- We also keep the columns we are using, which are `name`, `recipe_id`, `minutes`, `contributor_id`, `submitted`, and `avg_rating`, in the rest of our analysis in the `recipes` dataset, and add the `avg_rating` column to it for our future analysis on the relationship between the cooking time and average rating of recipes.
+- We also keep the columns we are using, which are `name`, `recipe_id`, `minutes`, `contributor_id`, `submitted`, and `avg_rating`, in the rest of our analysis in the `recipes` dataset and add the `avg_rating` column to it for our future analysis on the relationship between the cooking time and average rating of recipes.
 The head of the cleaned `recipes` dataframe is shown below:

 | name                               |   recipe_id |   minutes |   contributor_id |   submitted | avg_rating |
 |:----------------------------------:|------------:|----------:|-----------------:|------------:|-----------:|